wixplosives/stylable-intelligence/README.md

 ### From VSCode Marketplace

-Install ['Stylable Intelligence'](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence) from the VSCode Extension Marketplace or inside VSCode in the Extension panel, search for "stylable-intlligence".
+Install ['Stylable Intelligence'](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence) from the VSCode Extension Marketplace or inside VSCode in the Extension panel, search for "stylable-intelligence".

 ## Known Issues